CNES/Pandora/docs/source/developer_guide/your_plugin.rst

         checker.validate(cfg)
         return cfg desc(self):

-4. Make your plugin avalaible
+4. Make your plugin available

-Pandora works with `entry point specification <https://packaging.python.org/specifications/entry-points/>`_ and can load all plugin refered in the "pandora.plugin" group.
+Pandora works with `entry point specification <https://packaging.python.org/specifications/entry-points/>`_ and can load all plugin referred in the "pandora.plugin" group.

 So, you must declare, on your setup.py file, an entry point: